-Over the past weeks, several news on thromboembolic events potentially related to AstraZeneca’s vaccine for COVID-19 have been largely spread and disseminated.
+Over the past weeks, several news on thromboembolic events potentially related to side effects of AstraZeneca’s vaccine for COVID-19 have been largely spread and disseminated.
 Events such as the death of a teacher in Spain as a consequence of brain haemorrhage days after receiving the first dose, or the report of young people in Norway with blood clots after having received AstraZeneca´s COVID-19 vaccine as well, have generated a global warning on the safety of this vaccine.

 According to the preliminary review of the respective EMA and PRAC committees, they concluded that there is not an association between the vaccine and the risk of thromboembolic events.
 Taking into account the clinical studies and the rollout of vaccination campaigns, a total of 469 thromboembolic events have been reported (191 in the European Economic Area).
 This number is inferior to the one expected in the general population.

-However, the PRAC highlighted that the vaccine may be associated with very rare cases of thrombocytopenia with or without bleeding, including clots in the vessels draining blood from the brain (CVST) or blood clots in multiple blood vessels (disseminated intravascular coagulation, DIC) (especially in young patients).
+However, the PRAC highlighted that the AstraZeneca’s vaccine may be associated with very rare cases of thrombocytopenia with or without bleeding, including clots in the vessels draining blood from the brain (CVST) or blood clots in multiple blood vessels (Disseminated Intravascular Coagulation, DIC) (especially in young patients).

 Overall, it was concluded that the benefits of the vaccine outweigh the risk of side effects in the case of AstraZeneca vaccine for COVID-19.